CarlWangChina/MuChin/README.md

 We invite scholars and practitioners to employ this resource broadly in their research initiatives.
 Proper reference to its use in academic publications is appreciated.

 ## Organization
-The dataset has been organized within the `dataset` directory.
-The code for testing audio understanding models is located in the `aud_eval` folder.
-The code for assessing semantic similarity is archived within the `semantic` directory.
-The code for evaluating lyric generation is contained in the `gen_eval` folder.
+Our dataset has been organized within the `dataset` directory.

+The code for testing five different audio understanding models utilizing a Multilayer Perceptron (MLP) approach is located in the `aud_eval` folder; this code processes input audio and outputs tags along ten auditory perception dimensions.

+The code dedicated to assessing semantic similarity has been archived within the `semantic` directory.
+This code receives two sets of tags and computes a similarity score as output.
 ## Citation
 If you use the MuChin benchmark or dataset in your research, please cite our paper:
 ```